-In order to discover an NWDAF(MTLF):
+In order to discover an NWDAF containing MTLF:

-- During the NWDAF(MTLF) registration, an NWDAF(MTLF) may include in the registration request to NRF, the ML model Filter information as described in clause 6.2A.2 for the trained ML model per Analytics ID(s), if available.
+- During the NWDAF containing MTLF registration, an NWDAF containing MTLF may include in the registration request to NRF, the ML model Filter information as described in clause 6.2A.2 for the trained ML model per Analytics ID(s), if available.

-- During the NWDAF(MTLF) discovery, the NRF may return one or more candidate NWDAF(MTLF) instance(s) to the NF consumer and each candidate NWDAF(MTLF) instance includes the ML model Filter information for the trained ML model per Analytics ID(s), if available.
+- During the NWDAF containing MTLF discovery, the NRF may return one or more candidate NWDAF containing MTLF instance(s) to the NF consumer and each candidate NWDAF containing MTLF instance includes the ML model Filter information for the trained ML model per Analytics ID(s), if available.

 A PCF may learn which NWDAFs being used by AMF, SMF and UPF for a specific UE, via signalling described in TS 23.502 [3] clause 4.16.
 This enables a PCF to select the same NWDAF instance that is already being used for a specific UE.